 The federal crime of wire fraud is a very similar crime to mail fraud.
 Wire fraud is also a federal crime.
 23 Just as with mail fraud, a wire fraud conviction requires a showing of: 1) a scheme to commit fraud, and 2) specific intent to commit fraud.
 34

-The difference between mail fraud and wire fraud is that, instead of a use of the mail, wire fraud requires a use of radio, television, or wire communications in furtherance of the scheme to defraud.
+The difference between mail fraud and wire fraud is that, instead of use of the mail, wire fraud requires the use of radio, television, or wire communications in furtherance of the scheme to defraud.
 35 Because an elaborate fraud scheme may involve both use of wire communications like the telephone and the use of mail, wire fraud and mail fraud are often charged together.

 Like mail fraud, wire fraud is also punishable with up to twenty (20) years in prison, a fine, or both.
 If the fraud involves a federal disaster or a financial institution (like a national bank), then the maximum sentence increases to thirty (30) years in prison.
 36

 Internet fraud, also known as cybercrime, is a catch-all term that covers any fraudulent scheme carried out through the internet.

 In some cases, internet fraud can be a type of wire fraud – for example, when someone uses email to advance a scheme to defraud.
 37 In these cases, the person accused of internet fraud may be prosecuted under the federal wire fraud statute.
 These days it is quite common for people to use the internet or email to carry out fraudulent schemes, including non-delivery merchandise fraud, advance fee fraud, work-at-home scams, and real estate overpayment fraud.
 38

 Other violations of internet fraud laws in California include “phishing”-obtaining other people’s personal or credit card information over the internet and using it for fraudulent purposes-and unauthorized access to computers or computer data, sometimes through hacking.
 These crimes may be prosecuted under either